chriszarate/docker-wordpress-vip/README.md

 development.
 Notably, it includes everything necessary for developing themes for [WordPress VIP][vip], but it works well for WordPress in general.

-- `wordpress/Dockerfile` extends the official WordPress Docker image, adding better defaults, WP-CLI, PHPUnit, Composer, and the WordPress unit testing framework.
+- The [chriszarate/wordpress][image] image extends the official WordPress Docker image, adding better defaults, WP-CLI, PHPUnit, Composer, and the WordPress unit testing suite.

 - `lib/Dockerfile` provides plugins specific to the WordPress VIP environment as well as some generally useful development plugins.
 They are completely